 #StopRansomware: Rhysida Ransomware

-Actions to take today to mitigate malicious cyber activity:
+Organizations should take the following actions today to mitigate malicious cyber activity:

 - Prioritize remediating known exploited vulnerabilities.